eis/jboss-osgi-poc/README.md

 However, as it no longer contains the examples, and as they were in few respects out-dated, this is my attempt of replicating some of that.

+Build with mvn clean package, deploy with mvn jboss-as:deploy.